originalfoo/UX2/README.md

 Any of the pin variants will suffice, unless you need additional I2C buses in which case use **UX2-I2C pin variant**.

+Note: An alternative to multiple I2C interfaces is to use an [I2C address changer](http://hackaday.com/2017/02/17/ltc4316-is-the-i2c-babelfish/)

-Remember to keep track of power consumption on the `3V3` pin.
+Remember to keep track of power consumption on the `3V3` pin, and if you are having problems with long wires [try this](http://hackaday.com/2017/02/08/taking-the-leap-off-board-an-introduction-to-i2c-over-long-wires/).

 ### 1-Wire devices